 Nearly everyone understands the importance of taking a shower following a workout.
-A post-workout shower aids in recovery, helps relieve muscle soreness, and cleans sweat and bacteria from your skin to reduce the risk for infections and breakouts.
+A post-workout shower aids in recovery, reduces muscle soreness, and washes sweat and bacteria from your skin to prevent infections and breakouts.
 But did you know that taking a shower BEFORE your workout also comes with benefits?

 You may be thinking, why would I shower before my workout if I’m going to get sweaty anyway?
-Wouldn’t showering before my workout be pointless and a waste of time?
+Isn’t showering before my workout pointless and a waste of time?

-Showering before your workout offers a number of science-proven benefits that can actually enhance your performance and bring you closer to meeting your fitness goals.
+Showering before your workout offers a number of science-backed benefits that can actually enhance your performance and bring you closer to meeting your fitness goals.

 Check out the following seven benefits to showering before your workout.